Year End Spectacular (1996): Background

 At Summer Spectacular, W*ING Kanemura defeated Masato Tanaka in the finals of a tournament to become the inaugural Independent Heavyweight Champion.
 Kanemura suffered an injury shortly after his title win and returned to FMW on October 12 to successfully defend the title against Hisakatsu Oya.
 The Brass Knuckles Heavyweight Champion The Gladiator attacked Kanemura after the match and challenged him to a title unification match at Year End Spectacular, which Kanemura accepted.
 Gladiator and Kanemura competed in many tag team matches before the event in the build-up to their title match.

 On September 20, Hayabusa lost a match to Hisakatsu Oya and then Jinsei Shinzaki of Michinoku Pro Wrestling debuted in FMW and challenged Hayabusa to a match at the MPW's third anniversary show These Days, which Hayabusa lost.
 After the match, The Great Sasuke challenged Hayabusa to a friendly match at Year End Spectacular, which Hayabusa accepted.
 On November 16, Hayabusa defeated MPW's TAKA Michinoku in a warm-up for his match with Sasuke.

-Tensions had been rising between Mad Dog Military (Shark Tsuchiya, Crusher Maedomari and Bad Nurse Nakamura) during the summer of 1996.
+Tensions had been rising between the Mad Dog Military (Shark Tsuchiya, Crusher Maedomari and Bad Nurse Nakamura) during the summer of 1996.
 At Summer Spectacular, Megumi Kudo defeated Mad Dog Military in a handicap match to retain the WWA World Women's and FMW Independent Women's Championship after Nakamura turned on her team by hitting Tsuchiya with a barbed wire stick which was intended for Kudo.
-Nakamura turned fan favorite and left Mad Dog Military and then changed her ring name to RIE in a match against Kudo on August 21.
+Nakamura turned fan favorite, left Mad Dog Military and then changed her ring name to RIE in a match against Kudo on August 21.
 RIE began teaming with FMW's women's team to feud with her former Mad Dog Military teammates, heading to a match between the teams at Year End Spectacular.

 On November 16, Ladies Legend Pro-Wrestling's (LLPW) Michiko Omukai lost to Mad Dog Military members Crusher Maedomari and Shark Tsuchiya in a handicap match.
 Later in the show, Megumi Kudo defeated RIE and then LLPW's Shinobu Kandori debuted in FMW and confronted Kudo as she was irate at Omukai's defeat and Omukai separated the two from brawling with each other.
 The confrontation set up a match between the two ladies at Year End Spectacular.